harishfaqot/Atlas_EC/README.md

 A comprehensive Arduino library for interfacing with Atlas Scientific conductivity (EC) sensors via I2C communication.
 This library provides both simple API calls for basic readings and a full command interface for advanced configuration and calibration.

+You can explore about the sensor here https://files.atlas-scientific.com/EC_EZO_Datasheet.pdf

 ## Features

 - Read conductivity measurements from Atlas Scientific EC sensors